prevention-icon

 Problems they cause

-• When red flour beetles are agitated, they turn a pink colour and secrete a substance called quinone that causes flour to also turn pink, give off an unpleasant odour and taste mouldy
+• When red flour beetles are agitated, they turn a pink colour and secrete a substance called quinone that causes flour also to turn pink, give off an unpleasant odour and taste mouldy

 • Because flour beetles thrive in warm, humid environments, this can encourage the growth of mould in your food